Buying goods and services: options for public sector buyers

 Procurement options available from the Crown Commercial Service for the public sector.

-If you work for the public sector and are buying goods and services for your organisation, you can use the Crown Commercial Service (CCS) to buy a variety of goods and services.
-The options available include:
+If you work for a government, public sector or third sector organisation and are buying goods and services for your organisation, you can use the Crown Commercial Service (CCS) to buy a variety of common goods and services.
+The options available to all include:

 1. Self service options